 Mental illness has become a big talking point after the realisation of the scale of the problem and the number of people that it affects.
 As a result, new methods to help break the stigma surrounding mental health need to be implemented.

-Within a workplace environment, it is vital that staff feel as if they can talk openly about mental health and therefore creating a policy where it is acceptable to talk to someone is vital.
+Within a workplace environment, it is vital that staff feel they can talk openly about mental health and therefore creating a policy where it is acceptable to talk to someone is vital.
 This will positively affect the individual and also the business as 50% of absences are due to work-related stress, anxiety or depression.

 Here are some suggested methods to help employees in managing or relieving the impacts of mental ill-health:

 When talking about feelings many people see it as a weakness, however, this is not the case and in fact, is an incredible sign of courage and strength.
 Talking to someone about the way that you are feeling can help to relieve pressure and make you realise that you are not alone and that actions can be taken to make you feel better.

 It is a well-known fact that when exercising endorphins are released which create a positive feeling within your body.
 Regular exercise can also boost your self-esteem and help you concentrate, feel better and improve sleep.